rifleben/Unfreeze_Seattle/README.md

 ## Features
 - 30 "notecards" with deep questions that can be rotated through by clicking the "next" or "previous" buttons.
+    - Notecards are loosely based on the "36 Questions That Lead to Love" which can be found [here](https://www.cosmopolitan.com/uk/love-sex/relationships/a32618/36-questions-fall-in-love/).

 - Using React, the state of the notecard is modified on click, but the webpage is NOT refreshed.
 - API endpoint in Express for the notecard data on `/notecards`.